Sharunfhnw/LearnLoop/README.md

 - Profile page for password changes

 ### Design Goal
-The mockups emphasize simple navigation, clear status information, and a layout that works well in a browser-based classroom setting.
+The design emphasizes simple navigation, clear status information, and a colorful layout that works well in a browser-based classroom setting.

 ---